holken1/deploying-r-on-cloud/shiny-on-ibm-cloud/README.md

 don't see the instructions "Gain access to your cluster", wait for a while, then refresh the page.
 You will need to go through the steps listed in the "Gain access to your cluster" page, to connect to the cluster before you can deploy any applications.
+If you don't see the "Gain access to your cluster" instructions, it's on the "Access" tab on the main page of your cluster service.

 While you wait, you may want to move forward with the next section and come back and complete the "gain access" steps later.